mihirshah2005/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Opens a scrollable popup window containing the list of available commands and shortcuts.
+Opens a scrollable popup window containing the list of available commands and shortcuts.<br>
 This helps users quickly navigate the app without leaving the main interface.

 **Tip:** You can resize or scroll through the Help window to view all commands.